bertbert72/HomeAssistant_VirginTivo/README.md

 + Drop the file into the custom_components/media_player directory.
 + Edit your configuration file to add the `virgintivo` platform to the `media_player:` section.

+Note: Ensure you have enabled Network Remote Control on your Tivo box!

 # Configuration
 There are is one required section: tivos, two sections of which at least one is required: tvchannellists and channels, plus one optional section: guide.